 - Total Indirect Cost = $168,000 + $18,000

 - Total Indirect Cost = $186,000

 Relevance and Uses of Indirect Costs

-Another kind of indirect costs that make the production of a product possible but can’t be allocated to one particular product are classified as indirect labor costs.
-For instance, the salary of a production manager who manages the entire production process and not just one product line or the salary of an employee who manages the administrative offices of the company.
-Further, other examples of labor costs are the salaries and fees paid to the accountants, legal advisors, supervisors, and other support services personnel that make production possible.
-It is very important that senior management is knowledgeable about the administrative cost of running a company.
-However, such indirect can become too large and then impact the profit margins adversely, which results in downsizing or labor reallocation.
-It is of utmost importance to carefully evaluate indirect labor costs and analyze its impact on overhead costs to keep the businesses operating efficiently and effectively.
+- Another kind of indirect cost that makes the production of a product possible but can’t be allocated to one particular product is classified as indirect labor costs.
+For instance, the salary of a production manager who manages the entire production process, not just one product line, or the salary of an employee who manages the company’s administrative offices.
+Additionally, salaries and fees paid to accountants, legal advisors, supervisors, and other support services personnel who contribute to making production possible are examples of labor costs.
+Senior management must be knowledgeable about the administrative cost of running a company.
+However, such indirect can become too large and impact the profit margins adversely, resulting in downsizing or labor reallocation.
+It is important to carefully evaluate indirect labor costs and analyze their impact on overhead costs to keep businesses operating efficiently and effectively.

 This has been a guide to Indirect Costs.
 Here we discussed the concept with examples, relevance, and uses.
 You may also look at the following articles to learn more –